 This time, we aim to classify the types of web apps.
 This classification is based on its function and how they are presented.
 Here are five different types of web apps, with each of their own characteristics.

 1. Static web application

-If we choose to create a static web app, the first thing to know is that this kind of web app displays very little content and is not especially flexible.
+If you choose to create a static web app, the first thing to know is that this kind of web application displays very little content and is not very flexible.